Press Release on the Abuja Women’s March,

 In Nigeria, girls and young women, just like their counterparts, around the world, face discrimination and barriers that limit their opportunities to develop to their full potential on the basis of their gender.
 The Nigerian society is patriarchal, both in the socio-economic and political settings.
 This is a result of rigid gender stereotypes reinforced by religious/traditional practices and societal structures.

 Nigeria has legal apparatuses which recognize and guarantee some but not all of the rights of girls and young women in the country, including the Nigeria constitution.
 The country is also a signatory to several regional and international protocols, charters and convention which recognize and guarantee the rights of girls and young women in the country.
 Despite existing laws and policies, Nigerian women, especially girls and young women face injustices and human rights violations daily.

 We march for women and girls who have suffered discrimination and violence on the basis of their gender.
-The National Legislature.
 The Gender and Equal Opportunities Bill sponsored by Senator Abiodun Olujimi presented an opportunity to provide a comprehensive legal framework that will rectify the historical and present imbalances that privilege men over women and boys over girls in Nigeria.
 However, the bill has suffered unprecedented setbacks.
 On two occasions, the Nigerian Senate had given excuses to frustrate the passage of the GEO Bill, by cancelling the public hearings.
 This shows how issues affecting women and girls do not matter to the Nigerian Senate.
 Early drafts of the bill were progressive, as it included key issues such as: reproductive rights, which include Nigerian abortion laws to include cases of rape and incest, as well as guaranteeing access to contraceptives for family planning; affirmative action in education, workplace and political arena; challenging child, early and forced marriage by reaffirming the age of marriage for all persons (male and female) at 18 years amongst others.
 Unfortunately, subsequent versions of the bill have been watered down and faced backlash due to cultural and religious grounds.
 Hence, the need to promote our advocacy to eliminate injustices and inequality against girls and young women.